Trophic venous eczema of the lower extremities - symptoms, diagnosis and treatment

 - Trophic eczema, treatment in Moscow

-- Trophic eczema - treatment at home, treatment with folk remedies
+- Trophic eczema - home treatment, treatment with folk remedies

 - Trophic varicose eczema - treatment without surgery

-- Trophic venous eczema - laser treatment (EVLO, EVLK), radio frequency treatment (RFA, RFO)
+- Trophic venous eczema - laser treatment (EVLO, EVLK), treatment radio frequency (RFA, RCHO)

 - Varicose eczema prevention